gekalogiros/blog/content/about.md

 It was super exciting!

-It taught me how be creative and kept myself entertained!
+It taught me how be creative!

-I graduated from [Computer Engineering and Informatics Department](https://www.ceid.upatras.gr/en) of [University of Patras](http://www.upatras.gr/en) and I hold an MSc on Internet Technologies and Security at [University of Bristol](http://www.bristol.ac.uk/).
+I graduated from [Computer Engineering and Informatics Department](https://www.ceid.upatras.gr/en) of [University of Patras](http://www.upatras.gr/en) and I hold an MSc on Internet Technologies and Security from [University of Bristol](http://www.bristol.ac.uk/).

-Currently, I solve problems with code and creativity for fun and profit.
+Currently, I solve problems with code for fun and profit.

 When I'm not coding you'll find me cycling and thinking about problems that I wasn't able to solve the day before.